Why should I come to the Writing Center?

 The feedback the Writing Center receives from professors is extremely positive.
 Many professors have seen their students’ writing improve following writing consultations, and they encourage or require students to visit the Writing Center for their classes.

-I got my paper back, and I don’t understand what I did wrong.
+I got my paper back from my professor, and I don’t understand what I did wrong.
 Can you help?

 Yes.
 We recommend that you first speak with your instructor and then, if you’re still in the dark, make an appointment for a consultation.
 Your consultant will address the issues raised in your paper, help you understand them, and work with you to figure out how to improve the problem areas.